msu-denver/COCrawlerWiki/README.md

 - **Web Scraping**: Utilize `COCrawler.py` to crawl web pages and gather the data you need.
 - **Data Cleaning**: Employ `cleaner.py` to refine your URL's by removing unnecessary or redundant information, ensuring a cleaner analysis.
+- **TXT to CSV**: Use `CSVConverter.py` to convert the txt files and summaries to CSV.
+This will allow the LLM to ingest the data we have crawled.
-- **Geolocation Extraction**: With `GeoLocator.py`, extract geographical information and attach it to each article
+- **Geolocation Extraction**: With `GeoLocator.py`, extract geographical information and summaries and attach it to each article.
 - **Easy Setup**: Quick installation with a simple `requirements.txt` file to manage all necessary dependencies.

 ## Getting Started